New (2013) photo Find !

 Over several years a very small group of volunteers painstakingly worked on a brief history of the Catholic Parish of Ivanhoe.
 It's an uplifting and hitherto untold story rich in interest, and of some remarkable people.
 It is also a must for anyone wanting to better understand our Parish today, and perhaps a key to helping us move ahead successfully.

 At long last the Brief history of the Parish has been completed and is now available!
 Although brief it poignantly highlights the joint commitment to Ivanhoe over the years by many priests and parishioners, initially as part of three Ivanhoe parishes, now the single Ivanhoe Parish.
-There are three ways to obtain a copy.

 # New (2013) photo Find !